JulioLoayzaM/CroissantBot/README.md

 ## The future of this bot

 The development of `discord.py` [ended a few months ago](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1), due in part to the new `Message.content` privileged intent.

 And then, [it resumed](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6)!

 I'll just say I am happy about Danny's return and thankful for the effort he and all the `discord.py` contributors made.
-Simply put, it motivated me to continue developping this bot, even though I never intended to completely abandon it in the first place.

 I think I'll mostly improve the existing code and upgrade it when possible to `discord.py` v2 so that my bot will continue working.
 So far, it seems that the current code still does the job, although the transition to a new version will be necessary before May 1st,